Military Time Converter – Army Time Chart

 Steps to Convert

-The first step is to split the military time into hours and minutes.
+Step 1: Split the military time into hours and minutes.
 The first two digits in the time are the hours, and the last two digits are the minutes.

 If the hours are “00”, then the hour is actually 12 midnight.